AlexKami0115/Flappy/README.md

 # Description

 Recreation of the once popular game "Flappy Bird".
-Since I replaced the bird with a box, I decided to name it "Flappy Box".
-Each click of the mouse causes the box to jump.
-The floor is lava, don't fall in.
+Objective of the game is to make the box between 2 pillars as many times as possible.
+You can control the box by clicking, which allows the box to jump.
+Game ends when the box hits a pillar or falls onto the floor, which is lava.